gazebosim/docs/ros_installation.md

 # Picking the "Correct" Versions of ROS & Gazebo

-If this is your first time using ROS and Gazebo, and you are not following specific instructions or a tutorials, we recommend using the latest long term support (LTS) versions of both ROS and Gazebo for the best user experience.
+If this is your first time using ROS and Gazebo, and you are not following specific instructions or tutorials, we recommend using the latest long term support (LTS) versions of both ROS and Gazebo for the best user experience.
 Successive versions of ROS and Gazebo releases are named alphabetically, and the documentation for each version of ROS and Gazebo will